-With this in mind I set out to build a pack that would be ‘more quality and less quantity’.
-I wanted to make every Macro control do something useful and at the same time make the core sounds flexible enough that you can transform only a few basic patches into a myriad of possible sounds.
-I wanted to give the presets the same flexibility, fun and playability you get with an analog synthesizer but with the convenience of digital.
+With this in mind, I set out to build a pack that would be more quality and less quantity.
+Every Macro control should do something useful.
+At the same time, the core sounds should be flexible enough that you can transform only a few basic patches into a myriad of possible sounds.
+I wanted to give the presets the same flexibility, fun and playability you get with an analog synthesizer, with the convenience of digital.

 Analog Modelled Filters

-Another benefit of using Sampler / Simpler is that it gives me access to Live’s analog modelled filters (OSR, MS2, etc.) which sound damn fantastic, although they do come at the price of quite a hefty CPU hit… When you combine the authentic analog waveforms with the analog modelled filters I think the results sound really good!
+Yet another benefit of using Simpler is the access to Live’s analog modelled filters (OSR, MS2, SMP and PRD) which sound damn fantastic! 🔥 They do come at the price of quite a hefty CPU hit… but when you combine the authentic analog waveforms with the analog modelled filters I think the results sound really good! 🔥🔥

-For me, one of the characteristics of an ‘analog’ sound is a little bit of pitch instability so in most of the sounds I have applied LFOs to the pitch of the oscillators.
-When working with Live’s Sampler you have access to 3 LFOs, which gives a lot of flexibility.
+One of the characteristics of an ‘analog’ sound is a little bit of pitch instability.
+In most of the sounds I’ve simulated this using LFOs controlling the pitch of the oscillators.
+Ableton Live’s Sampler gives you 3 LFOs, which provides a lot of flexibility.

-Most of the sounds in ANLG use 2 LFOS, one at a slow speed of 0.7Hz to create the ‘wow’ and another at 7Hz to create the ‘flutter’.
-They are both set to modulate the pitch of the sound in very small increments to add a bit of subtle analog pitch instability.
+Most of the sounds in ANLG use 2 LFOs; one at a slow speed of 0.7Hz to create the ‘wow’ and another at 7Hz to create the ‘flutter’.
+They are both set to modulate the pitch in very small increments to add only a subtle amount of pitch instability.

-A common problem with the modern music production workflow is that it is hugely influenced by the visual – flashy plugin interfaces and precise meters make it all too easy to get obsessed with looking instead of listening.
+A common problem with the modern music production workflow is that its hugely influenced by the visual – flashy plugin interfaces 🔌 and precise meters 📊 make it all too easy to get obsessed with looking instead of listening.

-When I was studying audio engineering, one of my lecturers was completing his Master’s thesis on ‘The Effect of the GUI (Graphical User Interface) in Modern Music Production’.
+When I studied music production, one of my lecturers was completing his Master’s thesis on ‘The Effect of the GUI (Graphical User Interface) in Modern Music Production’.
 Without going into too much detail, his results concluded that the GUI has a very noticeable and often negative effect on the end result.

-With this in mind, for all of the tools I create I try as much as possible to reduce the visual.
-For a pack like ANLG this means that you’ll find almost all controls have a generic value, for example instead of having a filter cutoff showing 3050Hz, it will be shown as a generic control that goes from 0 – 127.
+With this in mind, for all of the tools I create, I try as much as possible to reduce the visual.
+For a pack like ANLG this means that you’ll find almost all the controls have a generic value.
+For example, instead of having a filter cutoff showing 3050Hz, it will be shown as a generic control that goes from 0 – 127.

 What's In A Name?

-Also, because I wanted all the presets to be incredibly flexible, I didn’t want to restrict the sounds with particular terms like ‘bass‘ or ‘lead‘.
-You’ll find that many of the sounds work in various frequency ranges and in various playing styles, therefore giving them more generic names helps keep them open ended and doesn’t impose a direction on the end user.
+Also, because I wanted all the presets to be incredibly flexible, I didn’t want to restrict the sounds with terms like ‘bass‘ or ‘lead‘.
+You’ll find that many of the sounds work in various frequency ranges and playing styles, so giving them more generic names helps keep them open-ended and doesn’t impose a direction on the end-user.

-As a thanks for reading all the way to the end you can grab ANLG for 25% off using the code ‘blog’.
+As a thank you for reading all the way to the end, you can grab ANLG for 25% off using the code ‘anablog’.